JakeSteam/rp.lc/readme.md

 Eventually this project will ideally end up as a collection of projects:

-* `PixelMetre Recipe Creator`: A drag & drop recipe creator.
+* `Replace Recipe Creator`: A drag & drop recipe creator.
-* `PixelMetre Recipe Store`: A listing of recipes, their metadata, samples, etc.
+* `Replace Recipe Store`: A listing of recipes, their metadata, samples, etc.
-* `PixelMetre Engine`: **This repo**, a tool that uses recipes to convert input images into simulations.
+* `Replace Engine`: **This repo**, a tool that uses recipes to convert input images into simulations.
+* `Rp.lc`: Documentation site.

 The projects will have shared modules / functionality, e.g. JSON / rule parsing & validation